can3p/dpANS-parser/README.md

 So, as a result from parsing we're getting a long stream that consists of commands and text blocks which can contains sentences and other commands.

+\includeDictionary works as a usual command and is executed along with others.

 Commands can be of several types: